franciscrot/dma/shl-digital.md

 # SHL Digital

-SHL Digital initiatives support collaboration, digital scholarship, and public-facing projects.
+SHL Digital initiatives support collaboration within the university and with academic and non-academic partners.

-- Partnerships with research teams and community groups
-- Infrastructure for digital publishing
-- Open educational resources and learning design
-- Outreach, workshops, and knowledge sharing

-Use this page to describe ongoing programs, resources, and contact points.